mjbrusso/game2dboard/README.md

 <BR CLEAR=”left” />

-A quick and easy way to create board games using 2d arrays in Python.
-This Python GUI package provides a graphical user interface (GUI) for 2d arrays (matrix).
+This Python GUI package provides a graphical user interface (GUI) for 2D arrays (matrix) to make it easy to create board-style games.

 - What is the aim of this library?<br>
 I created this project to help my students from an introductory course on computer programming at the University of Passo Fundo (Brazil) to write programs with two-dimensional arrays in an easy and fun way.
 I think it can be useful for others.

 - What types of games can be created?<br>
-Any that can be modeled on a two-dimensional array, such as checkers, life, tic-tac-toe, chess, 2048, minefield, among many others.
+Any game that can be represented as a two-dimensional array, such as checkers, life, tic-tac-toe, chess, 2048, minefield, among many others.

 ## Installation